api2cart/cs-sdk/docs/AttributeApi.md

             var apiInstance = new AttributeApi(config);
             var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var varParams = id,name;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,name") var exclude = id,name;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var responseFields = {result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)
+Max allowed count=250 (optional)  (default to 10) var responseFields = {result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,name;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,name") var exclude = id,name;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

             try
             {
                 // attribute.attributeset.list
-                ModelResponseAttributeAttributesetList result = apiInstance.AttributeAttributesetList(start, count, varParams, exclude, responseFields);
+                ModelResponseAttributeAttributesetList result = apiInstance.AttributeAttributesetList(start, count, responseFields, varParams, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)